Kambrian/HBTplus/README.md

 To submit to a batch queue, check `HBTjob.bsub`

+## Output
+The outputs are in HDF5 format, which can be viewed with [HDFView](https://www.hdfgroup.org/products/java/hdfview/index.html) or any other HDF tools.
+In python, you can use [h5py](https://pypi.python.org/pypi/h5py) to read them directly.

 ## Reference
 For now, please cite the original [HBT paper](http://adsabs.harvard.edu/abs/2012MNRAS.427.2437H) if you use HBT in your work.
 We will soon have another paper coming out describing the new implementation here.